Retainage Laws State Guides Educational Only

 Why does retainage create so many payment disputes?

-Because it sits at the intersection of legal rules, contract language, project milestones, and billing accuracy.
-Even small mistakes can snowball.
+Retainage creates disputes because it sits at the intersection of contract language, state law, project milestones, billing accuracy, closeout documentation, and payment timing.

 How does PayAppPro relate to retainage?

-PayAppPro helps users create cleaner AIA-style billing packages and reduce spreadsheet-driven errors, including issues that commonly surface around retainage and stored materials.
+PayAppPro helps contractors create cleaner AIA-style billing packages and reduce spreadsheet-driven errors, including issues that commonly surface around retainage, stored materials, prior billing, and change orders.